-Calderdale CCG Chair says they’ve abandoned consultation promise to double run hospital and community services during transition
+Calderdale Clinical Commissioners have abandoned consultation promise to double run hospital and community services during transition

-At the next table, another member of the public reported that Dr Brook, the Calderdale CCG Governing Body Chair, said that Calderdale CCG would cut hospital services before setting up community services to replace them – which is the opposite of what Calderdale CCG has been saying for the last two years, including during the consultation this year.
+At the next table, another member of the public reported that Dr Brook, the Calderdale Clinical Commissioning Group Governing Body Chair, said that Calderdale Clinical Commissioning Group would cut hospital services before setting up community services to replace them – which is the opposite of what Calderdale Clinical Commissioning Group has been saying for the last two years, including during the consultation this year.

 For example, Dr Brook was talking about privatisation as if it was a way to provide NHS services more cheaply and to take the pressure off NHS providers.
 Which is clearly not the case, as a recent study shows.

-Stakeholders’ recommendations: CCGs should go ahead and do what they had all along said they would do – regardless of majority public disagreement
+Stakeholders’ recommendations: NHS Commissioners should go ahead regardless of majority public disagreement

-The various tables proposed that in their deliberations, the CCGs should:
+The various tables proposed that in their deliberations, the Clinical Commissioning Groups should: